 “the second-biggest hand laundry in Oxford”’ (Gomm, 92).

-Amy reveals that the success they did encounter was predominately down to her mother’s hard work ethic.
-Amy made it apparent that her mother felt her and Laurie were still too young to leave school and work long hours at the family business around this time because ‘her precious girls musn’t be exposed to the harsh realities of life.’
+Amy reveals that the success they encountered was largely down to her mother’s work ethic.
+Amy made it apparent that her mother felt she and Laurie were still too young to leave school and work long hours at the family business around this time because ‘her precious girls mustn’t be exposed to the harsh realities of life.’
 (Gomm, 92)

 Amy points out a distinct difference in the expectations of childhood to the prospects of a job later on in early adulthood.
 As a child, ‘the laundry, and especially the wash-house was forbidden territory, We might, on a fine day hang clothes on the lines.
 Small stuff.’
 (Gomm, 92) They were also expected to partake in domestic work, as she tells us ‘Laurie and I were the home-makers, more or less, from Monday to Friday.
 We looked after Charlie, too.
 That took a lot of doing.’
 (Gomm, 95) However, as she approached early adulthood, the days they spent during the week at home consequently led to them reading The Oxford Times to see ‘if a job was advertised.’
 (Gomm, 132)